nodejs/node/doc/api/cli.md

 ### `--trace-sync-io`

-Prints a stack trace whenever synchronous I/O is detected after the first turn of the event loop.
+Print a stack trace whenever synchronous I/O is detected after the first turn of the event loop.

 ### `--zero-fill-buffers`

-Automatically zero-fills all newly allocated [Buffer][] and [SlowBuffer][] instances.
+Automatically zero-fill all newly allocated [Buffer][] and [SlowBuffer][] instances.

 ### `--preserve-symlinks`

-Instructs the module loader to preserve symbolic links when resolving and caching modules.
+Instruct the module loader to preserve symbolic links when resolving and caching modules.

 By default, when Node.js loads a module from a path that is symbolically linked